jasonadki/HTMX-Django-Lightning-Quotes/readme.md

 - **Django**
 - **HTMX**
 - **Voltage Account**
+- **Redis**: For managing WebSocket connections and background tasks.
+- **Daphne**: Asynchronous server to handle WebSockets and HTTP requests.

 ## Environment Setup
 Ensure you have the following fields configured in a `.env.development` file for secure and seamless functionality. **Do not share your sensitive data.** The following fields are required: